geodynamics/Rayleigh/doc/source/User_Guide/io_control.rst

    Shell_Slices/00020
    Checkpoints/00020_grid_etc.

-**Developer's Note:**  The format codes generated through the values of these three variables are defined in Controls.F90.
+**Developer's Note:**  The format codes generated through the values of these three variables are declared (with descriptive comments) in Controls.F90.
 For integer variables that may take on a negative value, additional format codes with one extra digit (for the negative sign) are also provided.